Michael Lobo (politician): Leader of the Opposition, Goa

 As a Congress MLA, he was the Leader of the Opposition in the Goa Legislative Assembly from 31 March 2022 until 10 July 2022.

 Defection to BJP

 On 14 September 2022, Lobo along with former Chief Minister of Goa and senior Congress leader Digambar Kamat and 6 other Congress MLAs joined Bharatiya Janata Party, after meeting Dr. Pramod Sawant, Chief Minister of Goa.

 Personal life

 Michael Lobo is married to Delilah Lobo, and together they have two children.
 Delilah is the current Member of Goa Legislative Assembly of Siolim Assembly constituency.
 Lobo and his wife are in possession of properties and pecuniary resources in the form of cash at hand, money in banks, National Savings Scheme and postal savings, land, jewels, insurance and properties worth about ₹200 million as in 2012, based on information furnished by Lobo in the affidavit submitted by him while filing his nomination for the 2012 state assembly election.
 His interests include music, dancing and swimming.
-He resides in Parra village, Bardez.
+He resides in Parra, Goa.